curl/everything-curl/usingcurl/tftp.md

     curl --tftp-blksize 8192 tftp://localserver/file

-It has been shown that there are server implementations that don't handle option negotiation at all, so curl also has the ability to completely switch off all attempts of setting options.
+It has been shown that there are server implementations that do not handle option negotiation at all, so curl also has the ability to completely switch off all attempts of setting options.
 If you are in the unfortunate of working with such a server, use the flag like this: